eficode-academy/terraform-fundamentals/03-Implementing-Remote-State-Management.md

 - Understand and implement remote state management.
 - Configure an Azure backend for Terraform state.
 - Verify the state file in Azure.
-- View the deployed static website
+- View the deployed static website.
 - Clean up resources to prevent unnecessary charges.
 - Manipulate Terraform state file.